Elliott Smith: 2001–2002: Addiction and scrapped recordings

 When Brion sent a bill for the abandoned sessions to DreamWorks, executives Lenny Waronker and Luke Wood scheduled a meeting with Smith to determine what went wrong with the sessions.
 Smith complained of intrusion upon his personal life from the label, as well as poor promotion for the Figure 8 album.
 The talks proved fruitless, and soon after, Smith sent a message to the executives, stating that if they did not release him from his contract, he would take his own life.
 In May 2001, Smith set out to re-record the album, mostly on his own, but with some help from David McConnell of Goldenboy.
-McConnell told Spin that, during this time, Smith would smoke over $1,500 worth of heroin and crack per day, would often talk about suicide, and on numerous occasions tried to give himself an overdose.
+McConnell told Spin that, during this time, Smith smoked over $1,500 worth of heroin and crack per day, often talked about suicide, and on numerous occasions tried to give himself an overdose.
 Steven Drozd of The Flaming Lips and Scott McPherson of Sense Field played a few drum tracks, Sam Coomes contributed some bass guitar and backing vocals, but almost every other instrument was recorded by Smith.

-Smith's song "Needle in the Hay" was included in Wes Anderson's 2001 dark comedy film The Royal Tenenbaums during a suicide attempt scene.
+Smith's song "Needle in the Hay" was included in Wes Anderson's 2001 film The Royal Tenenbaums during a suicide attempt scene.
 Smith was originally supposed to contribute a cover of The Beatles' "Hey Jude" for the film, but when he failed to do so in time, Anderson had to use The Mutato Muzika Orchestra's version of the track instead.
 Anderson would later say that Smith "was in a bad state" at the time.

 Smith's live performances during 2001 and 2002 were infrequent, typically in the Pacific Northwest or Los Angeles.
 A review of his December 20, 2001, show at Portland's Crystal Ballroom expressed concern over his appearance and performance: his hair was uncharacteristically greasy and long, his face was bearded and gaunt, and during his songs he exhibited alarming signs of "memory-loss and butterfingers".
 At another performance in San Francisco that month, the audience began shouting out lyrics when Smith could not remember them.

 In the first of only three concerts performed in 2002, Smith co-headlined Northwestern University's A&O Ball with Wilco on May 2 in Chicago.
 He was onstage for nearly an hour but failed to complete half of the songs.
 He claimed that his poor performance was due to his left hand having fallen asleep and told the audience it felt "like having stuff on your hand and you can't get it off".
 Smith's performance was reviewed as "undoubtedly one of the worst performances ever by a musician" and an "excruciating […] nightmare".
 A reporter for the online magazine Glorious Noise wrote, "It would not surprise me at all if Elliott Smith ends up dead within a year."